CHAMPION316/Yoga-Nature/TESTING.md

     1. The nav-bar at the beginning of the page makes it simplistic to find all sections of the website.
     2. Every section of the nav-bar can be found in the index.html page separated by sections that give a small description of the nav-links.

-- As a fist time user I want to know the background of the person teaching
+- As a fist time user I want to know the background of the person teaching.
-    1. The biography provides great detail into the personal life of the instructor
+    1. The biography provides great detail into the personal life of the instructor.
-    2. The videos and the comfort in which the instructor explains her material are representative of her experience
+    2. The videos and the comfort in which the instructor explains her material are representative of her experience.

  #### Returning Visitor Goals

 - Connect with the material being taught.
     1. Great informative material
     2. Modern with the times
-    3. Clear explanation
+    3. Clear explanations

 #### Frequent User goals

 - What is the material/courses doing for my health?
     1. Has my health improved?
-    2. Does the material expand beyond 2-3 body parts?
+    2. Does the material expand beyond the most common body parts?

 - Does the material stay true to the theme of body/mind techniques?
     1. Has my mental health improved?